The Report That Changed Blogging.

 That’s not an easy thing to do when you have never achieved the outcome before and all you have tasted is failure.

 Your natural default state, whether positive or negative, will impact how you view what you are working towards.
-For all but the most stupidly optimistic people, consistent failure is going to wear you down.
+For all but the most irrationally optimistic people, consistent failure is going to wear you down.

 It’s a very unique skill to be able to clean the slate each time you attempt to do something you have tried to do before and look at past failures as merely lessons towards success.

 Emotions are emotions.
-If you keep getting rejected, your website never gets traffic, the number on the weight scale never goes down, or someone else always beats you, it is difficult to really believe things will be different this time round.
+If you keep getting rejected, your website never gets traffic, the number on the weight scale never goes down, or someone else always beats you, it is difficult to really believe things will be different next time round.

 The older you get and the more often you experience the same results, the harder it is to align your belief that things will improve.